dominicparga/osmgraphing/README.md

 ```

 > Note that the multi-ch-constructor is not deterministic (March 12th, 2020).
-> Using it does only speedup your queries, but due to a different resulting order in the priority or rounding-errors, it could lead to different paths of "same" length.
+> Using it does only speedup your queries, but due to a different resulting order in the priority or rounding-errors, it could lead to different paths of same weight.

 ## Credits